 Asset Allocation: Equity, Fixed Income and Cash

-Asset Allocation: Equity, Fixed Income & Cash – What are they and what role do each of them play in your portfolio.
+Asset Allocation: Equity, Fixed Income & Cash – What are they and what role do each of them play in our portfolio.
 Read on to find out.

 Equity

 If you read the post on stock, you’ll know that equity means ownership.
-Stocks are a good example of equity, because by purchasing a stock, you are buying a piece of a business.
+Stocks are a good example of equity, because by purchasing a stock, we are buying a piece of a business.
 There are other types of equities as well.
-You could own rental properties, a coin collection, or exotic cars.
+We could own rental properties, a coin collection, or exotic cars.

-The value proposition for an equity investment is that you will buy it at a point in time, and at some point in time in the future, it will be worth more money and you can sell it for a profit.
+The value proposition for an equity investment is that we will buy it at a point in time, and at some point in time in the future, it will be worth more money and we can sell it for a profit.
 That profit is called a capital gain.
 It is the increase in value between the purchase date and the sale date.
-You could also have a capital loss if the investment loses value.
+We could also have a capital loss if the investment loses value.

-Equities are a key part of your portfolio.
+Equities are a key part of our portfolio.
 History has shown us that equities, as a group, but certainly not all equity investments, have the most potential for gain.

 Stocks are a very common form of equity in our investment portfolios.
 Here are some facts to highlight the volatility, but also the potential of stocks: